thisAKcode/fastapi_streetart_map/readme.md

-### fastapi for serving geospatial data
+# fastapi for serving geospatial data

-# Stack: Fastapi, JQuery & Leaflet
+Stack: Fastapi, JQuery & Leaflet

 I use FastAPI to serve data from a database.
 Data loaded into db from json.
-Each of these objects contains lat, lon,
+Each of these objects contains lat, lon.
 The project consists of two parts: a backend stack including server/fastapi app and tools for visualizing data.

 ## Backend